SGDInstitute/apollo/content/collections/pages/sgdinstitute/mission.md

 ---
-title: 'Our mission, vision, and values'
+title: 'Our Mission, Vision, and Values'
 sections:
   -
-    title: 'Our mission, vision, and values'
+    title: 'Our Mission, Vision, and Values'
     type: header_small
     enabled: true
   -